Bioconductor/bioconductor.org/content/about/community-advisory-board.md

 </table>

-The current chair is Aedin Culhane. <br>
+The current co-chairs are Kevin Rue-Albrecht and Janani Ravi. <br>
-The current secretary is Lori Kern. <br>
+The current secretary is Johannes Rainer. <br>
 The current Bioconductor Community Manager is Maria Doyle.

 ## FAQ